CarlTBarnes/FindCleanCwIDE/README.md

 # FindCleanCwIDE

 ClarionProperties.XML contains the Find Dialog search history in /<FindPatterns value=""/>.
  This grows very large and needs to be shrunk.
+ Reads the About tab for more info.
+Here you set your Max and Min counts then press Query to View.
+ If it looks good press the Shrink button.
+The Clarion IDE must be closed or the changes will be overwritten.
  More to come...

 ![tab cln](images/tabClean.png)